Simplicial model structures on pro-categories: Comparison to some known model structures

 For the converse, suppose $X \to Y$ is a monomorphism in $\Pro(\LsSet)$.
-By \autoref{appendix:lemma:LevelRepresentationByMonos}, we may assume without loss of generality that $X \to Y$ can be represented by levelwise monomorphisms $\{X_i \to Y_i\}$.
-Since the generating trivial fibrations of $\Pro(\LsSet)$ are trivial fibrations between lean simplicial sets in $\s\Set$, we see that, for every $i$, the map $X_i \to Y_i$ has the left lifting property with respect to the generating trivial fibrations of $\Pro(\LsSet)$.
-Since any generating trivial fibration is a map between cocompact objects, it follows that $X \to Y$ has the left lifting property with respect to the generating trivial fibrations. \end{proof}
+By \autoref{appendix:lemma:LevelRepresentationByMonos}, we may assume that $X \to Y$ is a cofiltered limit of monomorphisms between degreewise finite simplicial sets $\{X_i \to Y_i\}_{i \in I}$.
+We see that for every $i$, the map $X_i \to Y_i$ has the left lifting property with respect to the generating trivial fibrations of $\Pro(\LsSet)$ since these are trivial Kan fibrations between lean simplicial sets.
+Since any generating trivial fibration is a map between cocompact objects, it follows that $X \to Y$ also has the left lifting property with respect to the generating trivial fibrations. \end{proof}